mufpga/MicroFPGA/tutorials/pins_br.md

 # Default layout Au+Br

 The following table represent the output pins of the Au FPGA used with the [Br breaking board](https://alchitry.com/collections/all/products/alchitry-br).
-You can find the reference sheet of the Br board in the previous link.
+You can find the reference sheet of the Br board [here](https://cdn.alchitry.com/docs/Br%20Element%20Reference.pdf).

 The pin numbers are indicated in between parentheses: